Handmade in Nashville

 Made by hand.

-I make porcelain by hand — folded, smoothed, and usually left unglazed.
+I make porcelain bowls by hand — folded, smoothed, and usually left unglazed.
 Forms drift, edges curl, walls lean.
 Nothing is quite symmetrical.

 The work happens at a community studio in Nashville.
-It's quiet, unhurried, and honest.

-Hours per piece
+About 25 hours per piece

 3